 8. The complainant takes issue with the fact that the investigators never asked him in what language he wished to be interviewed.
-During both interviews the investigators questioned him mainly in English while he invariably replied in French.
+During both interviews, the investigators questioned him in English.
 In his opinion, the absence of an interpreter constitutes a breach of his fundamental rights.

 The ILO replies that the complainant raises this issue for the first time in the proceedings before the Tribunal.
 It explains that the purpose of the second investigator's presence was to translate what was said from French into English and vice versa, if necessary.
-Lastly, the ILO points out that since 15 April 2014 the complainant has been temporarily assigned to the post of Finance Officer at grade P.2, the generic post description of which requires "an excellent command of English, French or Spanish" and a "good working knowledge of one of the other two languages".
+Lastly, it states that the complainant answered in fluent English during both interviews.